jpco/notlib/README.md

 There are currently three optional features, which may be enabled or disabled by setting the build flags `-D${NL_FEATURE}=0` or `-D${NL_FEATURE}=1`.
 These features are:

  - `NL_ACTIONS`: Controls whether the server handles actions.
 Corresponds with the `actions` capability.
  - `NL_REMOTE_ACTIONS`: Controls whether the server supports an `InvokeAction` message which allows client binaries to invoke actions on open notifications.
-Corresponds with the `x-remote-actions` capability.
+Corresponds with the `x-notlib-remote-actions` capability.
 Has no effect if `NL_ACTIONS` is not also true.
  - `NL_URGENCY`: Controls whether notlib specially handles the "urgency" hint.
 If disabled, notlib will handle urgency like any other hint.